DAWA: Dynamic Ambiguity-Wise Adaptation for Real-Time Domain Adaptive Semantic Segmentation: Experimental Results

-\textbf{Increasing Foggy Scenario.} In Tab.~\ref{tab:fog}, we examine adaptation on Increasing fog using the same initial hyper-parameters for the DH Controller, as the pre-trained models share the same source domain.
-RODASS is compared with other online adaptation methods, both yielding satisfactory results, indicating that RODASS can enhance online domain adaptation in continuously changing environments.
-Fig.~\ref{fig:qualitative} (b) provides qualitative comparisons between the pre-trained model, HAMLET, and RODASS.
-In more challenging classes like terrain and wall, HAMLET struggles under foggy conditions, while RODASS achieves more accurate segmentation.
-However, as visibility decreases, distant objects like trees become obscured by the fog, leading to segmentation failures in both methods.
+\textbf{Effect of Components.} Tab.~\ref{tab:ablation} presents each component's contribution under the Increasing Storm~\cite{Panagiotakopoulos_ECCV_2022}.
+While the source model (A) shows limited performance, independently adding DAP Mask (B) or DAC Mix (C) improves mIoU with moderate FPS reduction.
+(D) combines both components, achieving the best overall performance with over 40 FPS.
+Despite a small FPS drop, the trade-off remains acceptable, demonstrating that DAP Mask and DAC Mix effectively balance accuracy and efficiency for practical deployment.

-\textbf{Mask Ratio and Mask Strategy.} To better demonstrate the advantages of the DAP Mask, we conducted experiments on the mask ratio and mask strategy.
-As shown in Fig.\ref{fig:ablation}(a), we set the mask ratio with different fixed values, and the performance cannot achieve optimality.
-In contrast, the dynamic mask ratio achieved the best performance.
-Regarding the masking strategy, we also reported the results in Fig.\ref{fig:ablation}(b), which shows that the ambiguous mask on easily confused areas performs better than the random masking method.
-In conclusion, the proposed DAP mask achieves the best performance, indicating that the dynamic ambiguous mask can better focus on ambiguous classes in different harsh scenes.
+\textbf{Design of DAP Mask.} To evaluate the DAP Mask, we study the effect of mask ratio and masking strategy.
+Fig.\ref{fig:ablation}(a) shows that fixed mask ratios yield suboptimal results, while the dynamic ratio delivers the best performance.
+In Fig.\ref{fig:ablation}(b), ambiguous masking on easily confused areas significantly outperforms random masking.
+In conclusion, These results confirm the effectiveness of the DAP Mask in enhancing adaptation by focusing on ambiguous regions.

-\textbf{Different levels of Replayed Buffer.} To mitigate catastrophic forgetting, replay buffers are commonly used, with most previous approaches employing image-level buffers.
-We conducted experiments to demonstrate the superiority of our proposed class-level buffer.
-As shown in Fig.\ref{fig:ablation}(c), the class-level buffer not only reduces computational complexity and increases FPS but also enhances performance.
-This improvement is attributed to the fact that image-level replayed buffers can excessively interfere with the model's learning of the current scenario, thereby increasing the training burden.
-Consequently, the class-level replayed buffer is better suited for online domain adaptation.
+\textbf{Levels of Replayed Buffer.} We also conducted experiments to demonstrate the superiority of our proposed meta-ambiguous class buffer.
+As shown in Fig.\ref{fig:ablation} (c), the class-level (meta-ambiguous) buffer achieves higher FPS and better accuracy.
+This is because image-level replay can introduce excessive interference with current learning.
+Overall, the meta-ambiguous class buffer proves more suitable for online domain adaptation.

+\textbf{Different Mix Strategies.} As shown in Tab.\ref{tab:mix_strategy}, our DAC Mix outperforms random mix \cite{olsson2021classmix} and context-aware mix \cite{zhou2022context} methods, achieving the highest All mIoU of 68.7 while maintaining a competitive FPS of 40.7.
+This highlights the superiority of semantic ambiguity guidance in online adaptation.